Unique accommodation: Best 50 places to stay around the world

 My husband and I celebrated our tenth anniversary with a bucket list trip to Africa.
 While staying in the Timbivati Game Reserve bordering Kruger National Park, we had the opportunity to spend the night in a bona fide treehouse overlooking a watering hole.

-The staff at our camp supplied us with strict instructions not to leave the treehouse and gave us a radio for emergencies, but otherwise, it was up to us to pass the night.
+The staff at our camp gave us strict instructions not to leave the treehouse and provided a radio for emergencies, but otherwise, it was up to us to pass the night.

 At one point, we looked out to see the most beautiful moonlit white rhino taking a midnight sip of water.
 It was truly an experience to remember.
 Chosen by We Go With Kids.